cdmandrews/cdmandrews.github.io/my-bios.md

 ### for website

 Christopher Andrews is Associate Professor of English at Texas A&M University-Corpus Christi, where he teaches technical communication, writing for the web and social media, and editing courses.
 He received his Ph.D. in Technical Communication & Rhetoric from Texas Tech University, and is a managing editor at Kairos: A Journaal of Rhetoric, Technology, and Pedagogy.
 His research explores programmatic issues in writing studies and technical communication, rhetorics of technology, and how people use digital networks to learn and professionalize.

+### For Digital Humanities NEH

+Dr. Christopher Andrews is an Associate Professor of English at Texas A&M University-Corpus Christi.
+He received his Ph.D. in Technical Communication & Rhetoric from Texas Tech University.
+His research explores how philosophies of technology, writing, and agency inform disciplinary, institutional, and professional designs and practices.
+His scholarship in technical communication, digital rhetorics, and usability has been published in Computers and Composition; Kairos; A Journal of Rhetoric, Technology, and Pedagogy, IEEE Transactions on Technical and Professional Communication, and Journal of Technical Writing and Communication.

+### For AFP TX Networking Event/Professional Development

+Dr. Christopher Andrews has worked in higher education for 20 years, specializing in technical and professional writing, curriculum development, and digital publishing.
+He coordinates the Writing for Non-Profits Certificate at Texas A&M University-Corpus Christi, where he also serves as both the chairperson and the internship coordinator for the English Department.
+A resident of the Coastal Bend since 2016, he has helped students write with an array of non-profit organizations ranging from the National Spill Control School and the Corpus Christi Literacy Council to local boxing clubs and animal shelters.